 As the network matures we have been asked to develop a better understanding of our shared population.
 This will allow us to work with our local community health services to improve quality of care to our patients.
 This will continue to support and extend the WREN Integrated Care Team that is led by our lead nurse Helen Kerrigan-Hawkes.

 Within this we have also been asked to work closely with the local authorities and voluntary agencies to improve the health and care of the whole population.
 Through the ICT we already have good relationships with the agencies and will look to build and strengthen these.

 Dr John Miles has been chosen as the Clinical Director for the network and as such has responsibility to work for all of the practices towards these aims and objectives.
 We will also be sharing learning with the other local networks across the Fylde Coast and working with the wider health economy to ensure that we meet these aims and objectives.

 This practice contributes to the Clinical Practice Research Datalink (CPRD).
 Information in patient records is important for medical research to develop new treatments and test the safety of medicinces.
 This practice supports medical research by sending some of the information from patient records to the CPRD.

 CPRD is a Government organisation that provides anonymised patient data for research to improve patient and public health.
 You cannot be identified from the information sent to CPRD.

 If you do not want anonymised information from your patient record to be used in research you can opt out by speaking to your doctor.
-For more information about how your data is used visit www.cprd.com/public or click here to view our Privacy Notice.
+For more information about how your data is used visit the CPRD Website or view our Privacy Notice.

 Use the link below to visit our Myerscough Students page.